derek-knox/Coding-For-Designers/book/Interactive Code/Event Loop.md

 </runtime>
 ```

 So what do each of these runtime parts do anyway?
-Here is a succint breakdown where the use of *work* implies some amount of code reading and/or executing:
+Here is a succint breakdown where the use of *work* implies some amount of code reading or executing:
 1. engine - does work
     - *heap* - shared memory for work
     - *stack* - organizes the engine's work